MicrosoftLearning/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M07Lab01_ExploreFinance.md

 following tasks:

 **Note:** You need a deployed environment with demo data prior to perform this lab.
-Your Dynamics 365 Finance and Operations apps instance, can be lunched either from LCS or by directly going to the URL of the instance.
+Your Dynamics 365 Finance and Operations apps instance can be launched by directly going to the URL of the instance.

 You will need to change the company to **USMF.** In order to login to the Dynamics 365 Finance and Operations apps instance you need to have a user name and password with either **Chief Executive Officer** or a **System administrator** security role.